Ernest Missett: Military career

 The earliest known information regarding his military career begins in France as a Second Lieutenant but was promoted to Captain in 1796.
 In 1799 he was appointed Captain in Stuart's Minorca Regiment.
 Missett was promoted to Brigade Major in 1801, the same year he took part in the Battle of Alexandria, where he was wounded by a saber.
 He would later be promoted to Lt.
 Colonel in 1811.

 Consul General

 In 1803, Charles Stuart appointed Missett, who had been his Military Secretary, to be the British Agent in Egypt.
 This was later changed to Consul General.
 During his time in Egypt, Missett hosted many travelers, such as James Silk Buckingham, Lady Hester Stanhope, Giovanni Belzoni & J.L.
 Burkhardt.

 Personal life

 Little is known of Missett's personal life, other than what is recorded by guests of his home in Alexandria.
-Sometime around 1804, he lost the use of his limbs and was confined to a wheelchair.
+Sometime around 1804, he lost the use of his limbs.
 He had a wife named Giuseppa, who is only ever mentioned in his will.
 He kept a pet Chameleon.